DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ElasticSearch/README.md

 - A shard is a Lucene Index that has one or more segments to store data on disk.
 Larger segments are more efficient for storing data.
 - A search query must go through all primary shards to be complete.
 This includes one/more nodes to be visited.
 - Ultimate goal is to visit as few nodes as possible
-- Mapping should be provided to instruct ES how incoming records should be indexed.
+- Mapping (schema) should be provided to instruct ES how incoming records should be indexed.
 However when it's absent, it can be inferred from the record (event) by ES.
 For example:
 ```
 # record
 ...